ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 1300
 Trying to fix the errors in the product, I mADE changes to the unitofwork.cs , I can add the products not update and modify

+1420
+I fixed the repository.cs file by"/.Include(includeProp);" taking this off and my database is populating and editing and updating. so i am just waiting for the professor to grade it. now.

+1430
+i made chnages to js file os product to make suure the product is visible in the Database.